agtonomy/trellis/README.md

 1. Subscriber - for receiving messages
 1. Service Client - for initiating remote procedures
 1. Service Server - for providing remotely callable procedures
+1. Timer - for invoking callbacks at fixed time intervals

 ### Services (RPC)
 Services are implemented using protobuf's RPC syntax, which declares a method